willypt/xendit-node-next/docs/BalanceAndTransaction.md

 import { Xendit, PublicTransactions as PublicTransactionsClient } from 'xendit-node';

 const xenditClient = new Xendit({secretKey: YOUR_SECRET_KEY})
-const { PublicTransactions } = Xendit
+const { PublicTransactions } = xenditClient

 const xenditPublicTransactionsClient = new PublicTransactionsClient({secretKey: YOUR_SECRET_KEY})

-// At this point, `PublicTransactions` and `xenditPublicTransactionsClient` will have no usage difference
+// At this point, `PublicTransactions` and `xenditPublicTransactionsClient` will have no usage difference, for example:
+// PublicTransactions.getAllTransactions()
+// or
+// xenditPublicTransactionsClient.getAllTransactions()
 ```

 ## Get a list of transactions